 Challenging the Normalization of Feminine Non-Wellbeing

-In today’s society, the discomforts associated with women’s health are often considered a norm.
+In today’s society, the discomforts associated with women’s health are often considered the norm.
 From premenstrual syndrome and migraines to the challenges of pregnancy, childbirth, and menopause, there is a pervasive mindset that these discomforts are just part of being a woman.
 However, it is time to challenge the normalization of feminine non-wellbeing and explore alternative ways to find relief and wellbeing.

 The Normalization of Feminine Non-Wellbeing